 Only deposits with credit institutions with maturities of three months or less that are used by the Syndicate in the management of its short-term commitments are included in cash and cash equivalents.
+[Cash at bank and in hand above excludes £xm, which is presented as cash at bank and in hand in the balance sheet but relates to amounts held in accounts with more than three-month maturity from origination.]

 Included within cash and cash equivalents are the following amounts which are not available for use by the Syndicate because…[reason]